Slavery

 Explain this.

 The situation is this.
 A Jewish person comes into circumstances where he can no longer make the payment on his debts.
 To pay his debts, he “sells himself” or hires himself out as an indentured servant to another Israelite.
 Once his debt is paid or when the year of Jubilee came, he becomes a free man; his debts are either paid or forgiven.
 Then God explains that no Jewish person was ever to take another Jewish person as a slave; this was never allowed.
 Note the distinction here between indentured servants and slaves.
-The Israelites were, however, allowed to purchase slaves from the nations around them or from the foreign slaves who were already living among them.
+A fellow Jew could be an indentured servant but never a slave.
+Then God gives the Israelites permission to buy and own slaves from the nations around them or from the slaves who were already living among them.

 Where in the Bible does God allow Israel to take slaves from persons captured in battle?

-We see this in battle which Israel had with the Midianites.
+First, consider the battle which Israel had with the Midianites.
 After the battle, the Israeli army killed the Midianite kings and Balaam (Numbers 31:8), set fire to the cities and camps (Numbers 31:10), and took anything of value and set it before Moses and the other elders.
 (Numbers 31:12) Moses was outraged that his generals had allowed the Midianite men and women to live.
-He orders their death, but also tells them that they may keep the virgin girls as slaves.
-(Numbers 31:18) From this account, we conclude that God allowed the Israelites to make slaves of anyone they captured in war although this is not explicitly stated here.
+He orders their death, but then tells them that they may keep the virgin girls as slaves.
+(Numbers 31:18) From this account, we conclude that God allowed the Israelites to make slaves of anyone they captured in war.

 Why does God allow slavery when, in other places, He speaks so severely against oppression?

-In considering this question, first consider God’s warnings against oppression:
+In considering this question, first consider God’s warnings against oppression.
+This is a constantly recurring theme throughout the entire Bible.

 • You shall not afflict any widow or orphan.
 If you afflict him at all, and if he does cry out to Me, I will surely hear his cry; (Exodus 22:22-23)